exasol/bucketfs-python/doc/design/bucketpath.rst

 +++++++++++++++++++++++++++++++++++++++++++++

 1. **Contextual Versatility:**
-   Users face difficulties when switching between different operational contexts, such as external access (http) versus internal access (local pahts, during UDF execution).
+   Users face difficulties when switching between different operational contexts, such as external access (HTTP) versus internal access (local paths, during UDF execution).
 The lack of a seamless transition between contexts hinders productivity and introduces additonal code complexities.

 2. **Directory Operations:**
    BucketFS inherently lacks the concept of directories as understood in traditional file systems.
 This absence complicates tasks like listing directory contents, making what should be simple actions cumbersome and time-consuming.
 Users are forced to interact with a lower-level bucket API for directory-like operations, which is not only tedious but also counterintuitive.